discordjs/guide/guide/additional-info/updating-from-v14.md

 #### Avatar decoration

-Discord no longer sends avatar devoration data via `User#avatarDecoration`, so this property has been removed. `User#avatarDecorationData` is the replacement.
+Discord no longer sends avatar decoration data via `User#avatarDecoration`, so this property has been removed. `User#avatarDecorationData` is the replacement.

 #### Flags